Self-Supervised Coordinate Projection Network for Sparse-View Computed Tomography: Experiments

 \subsubsection{Parallel X-ray Beam SVCT}

-Table \ref{table:ablation-compraison_parallel} shows the quantitative results of the compared methods on the two datasets for parallel X-ray beam SVCT of 60, 90, and 120 views.
-On the AAPM dataset, our SCOPE produces the best performance for most cases.
-Compared with the two supervised DL methods (FBPConvNet \cite{FBPConvNet} and TF U-Net \cite{han2018framing}), SCOPE also obtains minor performance improvements.
-For instance, PSNR respectively improve 0.27 $\mathsf{dB}$ (42.18 vs. 41.95) and 0.44 $\mathsf{dB}$ (42.18 vs. 41.74) when 90 input views.
+Table \ref{table:ablation-compraison_parallel} shows the quantitative results.
+On the AAPM dataset, the SCOPE produces the best performance for most cases.
+Compared with the two supervised DL methods (FBPConvNet \cite{FBPConvNet} and TF U-Net \cite{han2018framing}), the SCOPE also obtains minor performance improvements.
+For instance, PSNR respectively improves by 0.27 dB (42.18 vs. 41.95) and 0.44 dB (42.18 vs. 41.74) when 90 input views.
 On the COVID-19 dataset, we, however, observe that FBPConvNet and TF U-Net suffer from severe performance drops.
-This is mainly due to the domain shift problem (\ie the training and test data do not share the same distribution).
-In comparison, our SCOPE model still produces excellent reconstruction results on the COVID-19 data because it is image-specific.
-For example, the difference in PSNR between SCOPE and FBPConvNet is up to +3.92 $\mathsf{dB}$ (40.57 vs. 36.65) when 90 input views.
-Figure \ref{fig:com_parallel_aapm} $\&$ \ref{fig:com_parallel_covid19} show the qualitative results on two test samples ($\#$109 and $\#$90) from the two datasets for parallel X-ray beam SVCT of 90 views.
-On the test sample $\#$109 from the AAPM dataset, both FBP \cite{fbp} and CoIL \cite{sun2021coil} can not produce the satisfactory results, which still include a lot of streaking artifacts.
-GRFF \cite{tancik2020fourier} yields the smooth result that lost some image details.
-In comparison, FBPConvNet, TF U-Net, and SCOPE all recover the desirable images that are hardly distinguished from GT image.
-On the test sample $\#$90 from the COVID-19 dataset, the two supervised models obtain sub-optimal results including moderate streaking artifacts, while our SCOPE model still produces high-quality image that is closest to GT image.
+This is mainly due to the domain shift problem, \ie the training and test data do not share the same distribution.
+In comparison, the SCOPE model still produces excellent reconstruction results on the COVID-19 data because it is image-specific.
+For example, the difference in PSNR between SCOPE and FBPConvNet is up to +3.92 dB (40.57 vs 36.65) when 90 input views.
+Fig. \ref{fig:com_parallel} shows the qualitative results on two test samples ($\#109$ and $\#90$) of the AAPM and COVID-19 datasets.
+On the test sample $\#109$ from the AAPM dataset, both FBP \cite{fbp} and CoIL \cite{sun2021coil} can not produce satisfactory results, which still include a lot of streaking artifacts.
+GRFF \cite{tancik2020fourier} yields a smooth result that lost some image details.
+In comparison, FBPConvNet, TF U-Net, and SCOPE all recover the desirable images that are hardly distinguished from GT images.
+On the test sample $\#90$ from the COVID-19 dataset, the two supervised models obtain sub-optimal results including moderate streaking artifacts, while our SCOPE model still produces a high-quality image that is closest to the GT image.